6.4: Enzyme Inhibition

 Here is an interactive graph showing uncompetitive inhibition with Vm and Km both set to 10.
 Change the sliders for [I] and Kii and see the effect on the graph

-An equation, shown in the diagram above, can be derived which shows the effect of the uncompetitive inhibitor on the velocity of the reaction.
+An equation, shown in the diagram above, can be derived to show the effect of the uncompetitive inhibitor on the velocity of the reaction.
 The only change is that the S term in the denominator is multiplied by the factor 1+I/Kii.
-We would like to rearrange this equation to show how Km and Vm are affected by the inhibitor, not S, which obviously isn't.
-Rearranging the equation above shows that Kmapp = Km/(1+I/Kii) and Vmapp = Vm/(1+I/Kii).
+We want to rearrange this equation to show how Km and Vm are affected by the inhibitor, not S. Rearranging the equation above shows that Kmapp = Km/(1+I/Kii) and Vmapp = Vm/(1+I/Kii).
 This shows that the apparent Km and Vm do decrease as we predicted.
 Kii is the inhibitor dissociation constant in which the inhibitor affects the intercept of the double reciprocal plot.
 Note that if I is zero, Km and Vm are unchanged.

 Progress Curves: Uncompetitive Inhibition